Training Transitive and Commutative Multimodal Transformers with LoReTTa: Methods

-We return to the problem formulation outlined in Section~\ref{sec:introduction}.
-In particular, it requires us to combine the modalities $A$ and $C$, given only the combinations $(A, B)$ and $(B', C)$.
+\textbf{Transitive modeling:} We now extend several language learning paradigms (masked, prefix, causal, causal masked) with our new technique, which we call transitive modeling.
+To do this, we return to the problem formulation outlined in Section~\ref{sec:introduction}.
+In particular, it requires us to combine modalities $A$ and $C$, given only the disjoint combinations $(A, B)$ and $(B', C)$.
 We propose to randomly sample data points $(a, b), (b, a), (b', c)$, or $(c, b')$ during training and apply transitive modeling.
 For simplicity, we will consider the pair $(a, b)$.
 Since the model is trained to predict modality $C$ from $B$, we can infer the pseudo data point $\hat{c}$ from $b$.
-Now we train the transformer to predict the point $\hat{a}$ using the new inferred sample $\hat{c}$ in such a way that the loss with respect to the original $a$ is minimized, ensuring that all our modalities are aligned (Figure~\ref{fig:loretta}c).
-This way we are modeling the conditional distribution of the missing pair $(C, A)$ -- which is equal to $(A, C)$ due to commutativity.
-The described approach is analogous to the concept of cycle consistency used in CycleGANs~\cite{Zhu_2017_ICCV}.
-However, our method is much more general as it can be applied to many combinations of modalities as long as there is a linking modality, e.g. $B$, as shown in Figure~\ref{fig:loretta}d.
+Now we train the transformer to predict point $\hat{a}$ using the newly inferred sample $\hat{c}$ in a way that minimizes the loss with respect to the original sample $a$, ensuring that all our modalities are aligned (Figure~\ref{fig:loretta}c).
+In this way, we model the conditional distribution of the missing pair $(C, A)$ -- which, due to commutativity, is equal to $(A, C)$.
+This idea has some conceptual similarities to cycle consistency.
+However, our method is much more general since it can be applied to many combinations of modalities as long as there is a linking modality, see Figure~\ref{fig:loretta}d.

+In fact, upon closer inspection, transitive modeling is quite different from cycle consistency.
+The most popular version of cycle consistency was introduced in CycleGAN~\cite{Zhu_2017_ICCV}.
+Given an input $a$ in domain/modality $A$, one wants to generate an aligned output $b$ in domain/modality $B$.
+The model then computes a discriminative loss $D$ on $b$ and a reconstruction loss $L$ on the original $a$ and the predicted $\hat{a}$.
+A different version of cycle consistency was used in MCTN~\cite{Pham_2019_AAAI}: Given aligned inputs $(a, b)$ from modalities $A$ and $B$, $a$ is used to predict $\hat{b}$, and the predicted $\hat{b}$ is used to predict $\hat{a}$.
+Then the reconstruction loss $L$ is applied to compare $a$ and $\hat{a}$ as well as $b$ and $\hat{b}$.
+Transitive modeling, on the other hand, starts with the aligned modalities $(a, b)$ and $(b', c)$, it uses $b$ to predict $\hat{c}$ and $\hat{c}$ to predict $\hat{a}$, the reconstruction loss then compares $a$ and $\hat{a}$.
+Since we use commutative modeling, the other direction starting from a different sample $(b', c)$ is also learned.
+In summary, we have the following three approaches: